New England Swimming Holes You Can Drive To Without Hiking (2026)

 Not every no-hike spot is wheelchair-accessible.
 These are the three best options for true accessibility:

-For most other spots on this list, the walk is short but the terrain is uneven.
-Wet rock, tree roots, occasional stairs.
-A stroller can handle Texas Falls and Moss Glen.
-Wheelchairs cannot reliably handle anything besides the three above.
+For most other spots on this list, the walk is short but the terrain is uneven: wet rock, tree roots, stairs, or loose gravel.
+A stroller can usually handle Texas Falls and Moss Glen in good conditions.
+Wheelchair users should confirm each site's current surface and grade before traveling.

 What "no-hike" means